 Standard Edition: use with the BomeBox

 A handy feature for BomeBox owners: the world icon brings up the web config of the respective BomeBox.
-The Bome Network tool also shows notifications when a BomeBox becomes available or vanishes on the network.
+The Bome Network tool also alerts you when a BomeBox becomes available or vanishes on the network.

 → Download Archive